 Last week the flower garden was polite looking.
 All the flowers were just starting to bloom and they were upright and well weeded.
 We went away for a few days, there was a couple big rains and a bit of wind and some balmy weather.
 There is no politeness to be found out there now.
 It is a mass of tangled chaotic beauty and I love it.

 I have never had a flower garden.
-Flower seeds and baby plants have been placed in the ground many a year but have seldom thrived for whatever reason – until this year.
+Flower seeds and baby plants have been placed in the ground many a year but seldom thrived for whatever reason – until this year.
 Marigolds usually don’t even do well for me as I have stated previously.
 They have made a fool of me this year by overrunning the place!

 This is what an effusive mangle looks like…